LXYan2333/Fabric-Bedrock-Miner/README.md

 Prepare things listed below:
 1. Effeciency Ⅴ diamond pickaxe(Netherite is ok, too)
 2. Haste Ⅱ beacon
-3. Some piston
+3. Some pistons
-4. Some redstone torch
+4. Some redstone torches
-5. Some slime block
+5. Some slime blocks

 Right click bedrock **with empty hands** to switch on/off.